Use this off-page SEO checklist and examples to grow a new or existing website.

 Sponsorship of a local sports team is popular amongst many local businesses.

 Podcasts and Interviews

-Links from podcasts were definitely in vogue in 2020 and will be a stable diet of many website owners.
+Links from podcasts were definitely in vogue in 2020 and will be a regular diet of many website owners.

-This is a really time consuming and potentially expensive tactic but the benefits are greater than a link from a high authority industry website.
+This is a time-consuming and potentially expensive tactic, but the benefits outweigh a link from a high authority industry website.

-I guess I’m not interesting enough yet to be featured within the seo industry; but I’ve done a few podcast type interviews with web design platforms.
+I’m not interesting enough to be featured within the SEO industry, but I’ve done a few podcast-type interviews with web design platforms.

-You grab the latest news of the week or month in your industry from other websites and create a page summarising the news; that’s how the other sites get their links.
+You grab the latest news of the week or month in your industry from other websites and create a page summarising the information; that’s how the other sites get their links.